OpenMICG/FAVP/README.md

     sh train_rad.yaml

 ### Acknowledgement
-We would like to thank [Minigpt-V](https://github.com/Vision-CAIR/MiniGPT-4) and [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D) for their valuable support and contributions.
+The implementation of FAVP relies on [Minigpt-V](https://github.com/Vision-CAIR/MiniGPT-4) and [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D).
+We thank the original authors for their work and open source code.